Frequently Asked Questions

 - At Frogleys Offshore in Ballina (info on entry page)

 - Onsite as per the timetable

-Remember there will be a large line on Friday afternoon for people who enter, so the more entries we collect online and get sent in on paper the more prepared we can be and make the whole entry process as smooth as possible.
-If you do enter on the day it is no problem, just fill out the form on site or bring on filled out in, we will take your photo, then go have some food and drinks and come back to collect your ID later, we will process it for you in the background.
+Remember there will be a large line on the briefing afternoon for people who enter, so the more entries we collect online the more prepared we can be and make the whole entry process as smooth as possible.
+If you do enter on the day it is no problem, there will be computer there to enter, and staff there to help fill it in if you have problem, we will take your photo, then go have some food and drinks and come back to collect your ID later, we will process it for you in the background.